ELL Identification & Placement/Home Language Questionnaire

-The HLQ is available in forty-one languages, including, but not limited to: Spanish, Chinese, Haitian Creole, Russian, Polish, Korean, Bengali, Arabic, Urdu, Vietnamese, Amharic, and Portuguese.
+The HLQ is available in forty-three languages, including, but not limited to: Spanish, Chinese, Haitian Creole, Russian, Polish, Korean, Bengali, Arabic, Urdu, Vietnamese, Amharic, Portuguese, Dari, and Pashto.
 Assistance with low incidence language translations can be obtained through your local Regional Bilingual Education Resource Network (RBERN).

 All HLQ translations can be downloaded below:

 Guidance for Administering the Home Language Questionnaire (HLQ) and Conducting the Individual Interview

 HLQ and Individual Interview Guidance, which may be downloaded as a PDF, offers critical guidance for administering the Home Language Questionnaire, conducting the Individual Interview, and completing the necessary steps in the ELL Identification and English proficiency assessment process.
 It also includes a list of sample individual interview questions.
 Please review this guidance before administering the HLQ and conducting the individual interview.

 |If an enrollee is a potential Student with Interrupted/Inconsistent Formal Education (SIFE) please see the SIFE information page in order to access resources and tools for identifying SIFE.|